Audience: You are expected to have successfully

 which is a 3-component s-expression

-starting with the 4-character string " /* "
+starting with the 4-character string " /* ", then

 back-slashes, double-quotes, ended by a semi-colon.